coderstudio-training/skills-base-platform/README.md

 ## Overview

-Skills Base is an enterprise-grade platform for managing skills, learning paths, and user progress in organizations.
+Skills Base Platform is an enterprise-grade platform for managing skills, learning paths, and user progress in organizations.
 It's built on a microservices architecture using NestJS for backend services and Next.js for the frontend, all managed within a Lerna monorepo using npm workspaces.

 ## Project Structure